DistributedCollective/zero/README.md

 A depositor obtains their compounded deposits and corresponding ETH gain in a “pull-based” manner.
 The system calculates the depositor’s compounded deposit and accumulated ETH gain when the depositor makes an operation that changes their ETH deposit.

-Depositors deposit LUSD via `provideToSP`, and withdraw with `withdrawFromSP`.
+Depositors deposit ZUSD via `provideToSP`, and withdraw with `withdrawFromSP`.
 Their accumulated ETH gain is paid out every time they make a deposit operation - so ETH payout is triggered by both deposit withdrawals and top-ups.

 ### How deposits and ETH gains are tracked